Vintage-Inspired Bridal Gowns That Stand the Test of Time

 Boho Meets Mod: 1960s Bridal Style Reimagined

 The 1960s were all about shaking things up—and the vintage wedding dresses were no exception.
 Out with the ballgowns, in with the shift silhouettes and short hemlines that showed a little leg and a lot of personality.
 Brides ditched the expected and embraced cool-girl charm, pairing clean, modern silhouettes with playful, fashion-forward details like vintage lace.
-It was Twiggy meets timeless, with just the right dash of rebellion.
+It was Twiggy-meets-timeless, with just the right dash of rebellion.
 Whether you were saying “I do” in a courthouse or a countryside chapel, the ’60s bride made one thing clear: tradition is cute, but style is forever.

 If the ‘60s have your heart, here are some vintage-inspired wedding dresses we’d recommend for you: